 You may be thinking, “ah come on, deciding on correct logo usage and making sure my font use is consistent throughout isn’t overly important.”
 Well, you’re wrong!

-But don’t worry, I’m going to break down 5 benefits of brand building and why it’s important to your startup:
+Therefore, I’m going to break down 5 benefits of branding and show why brand reputation is important for your business.

-A strong brand identity is invaluable for creating trust in your business.
+A strong brand image is invaluable for creating trust in your business.